shanep/cs208-p4-starter/README.md

 can add and delete items from your list and add in any additional code to server.js that is necessary to make things work.

-You will need to use a for loop in you pug templates.
+You will need to use a for loop in your pug templates.
 The example below is storing the id of each post in a hidden field so when the user clicks the delete button the form will send the id of the task back to the **server.js** file where you can then use that id to remove it from the database 😃.